-OSI layer one active devices
+OSI layer one intermediate nodes

-Layer one specifies physical medium, connectors, signals line coding and modulation.
-The highest level concept these devices deals with is, symbols or bits.
-There are devices that do not use anything above that, they are usually called repeaters and are mainly used to amplify signals, possibly copying them from one cable to several other cables (device ports).
+Layer one specifies the physical medium, connectors, signals, line coding and modulation.
+The highest-level concept these devices deal with is, symbols or bits.
+Layer one intermediate nodes are usually named repeaters and are mainly used to amplify signals, possibly copying them from one cable to several other cables (multiple ports devices).

-Amplifying a signal will increase the reach, however, when a signal is amplified, existing noise is also.
+Amplifying a signal will increase the reach, though, when a signal is amplified, existing noise is as well amplified.

-A bit more sophisticated repeater overcomes this issue be operating with symbols or bits, in this case when the signal is received in a device port, the symbol is extracted.
-Then the symbol is used to create a brand new signal to be emitted, possibly in several output ports.
+A more sophisticated repeater overcomes this issue be operating with symbols or bits, in this case when the signal is received in a port, the symbol is extracted (interpreted).
+Then the symbol is used to create a brand-new signal to be emitted, possibly in several output ports.

-Another advantage of this type of repeater is that there is no signal type dependency between different ports.
-If layer 2 symbols structures (packets) are identical as well as data rates, these devices will be able for instance to interconnect a copper cable with a optical fiber cable.
+Another advantage of this type of repeater is that there's no signal type dependency between different ports.
+If layer 2 symbols structures (packets) are identical and data rates the same as well, these devices will be able, for instance, to interconnect a copper cable with an optical fibre cable.

-When these devices have only two ports they are usually called repeaters, if they have several ports they are called hubs or repeating hubs.
+When such devices have only two ports, they are usually called repeaters, if they have more than two ports, they are called hubs or repeating hubs.